 The Honorable Alphonso Jackson, a member since 2013, served from 2004-2008 as the 13th United States Secretary of Housing and Urban Development, guiding its mission of providing affordable housing and promoting economic development, an assignment to which he brought more than 25 years of experience in both the private and public sectors.
 Currently, he is Senior Advisor of First Data Corporation, a global company that provides electronic commerce and payment solutions.

-He is currently Vice-Chairman with JPMorgan Chase Corporate in New York City.
+He is a former Vice-Chairman with JPMorgan Chase Corporate in New York City.
 His responsibilities include improving internal control functions and enhancing the bank's regulatory relationships with government by prioritizing and addressing regulatory issues.
 He also works with regulators to develop and propose better solutions to overly complex rule making, and interacts with Congress and governmental regulatory bodies addressing the issue of "Too Big to Fail."